SoftUni-Internal/interactive-content/EN/02-Dependency-Injection-and-Services/04-Observables-and-RxJS.md

 23-24-RxJS-and-Observables-and-functional-programming

-The premise of functional programming is that functions should have **no side effects**, neaning a function only **does one thing** and does not change the state.
+The premise of functional programming is that functions should have **no side effects**, meaning a function only **does one thing** and does not change the state.

 There are of course some **exceptions** to this rule, especially when dealing with **IO libraries** or functions.